Henry J. Degenkolb

 |

 - Selected Engineering Applications for Mitigating the Effects of Natural and Man-Made Hazards.
 The ATC Endowment Fund provides partial support, sometimes in the form of seed money, to develop selected engineering applications for mitigating the effects of natural and man-made hazards.
 Such activities are supported by the Fund when (1) funds cannot be obtained from traditional government agency funding sources in a timely manner and (2) the Endowment Committee believes the project is of critical importance in meeting the goals of ATC.
 Recommendations for projects in this category are initiated by the ATC Executive Director and require approval of the ATC Endowment Committee.
 A portion of the proceeds from the sale of such engineering applications is returned to the ATC Endowment Fund.
-To date, the Fund has supported the development of three engineering applications:
+To date, the Fund has supported the development of several engineering applications:

 - ATC Hazards by Location.
 The purpose of the ATC Hazards by Location website is to provide users with site-specific hazard information that can be used to determine design loads for buildings and other structures.